bjma/algorithms/divide_and_conquer/closest_pair/README.md

 `P` is a list containing points, represented as the tuple `(x[i], y[i])`.

 Below is a divide and conquer algorithm that finds the closest pair of points in `P`.
+If you want to see the full code, check out the `.py` file in this directory.

 ``` python
 # assume that we can access x and y from this method